giannisni/newstracker-full/Readme.md

 # NewsTracker

-NewsTracker is a Spring Boot application that leverages Elasticsearch to analyze and process news articles.
+NewsTracker is an application that leverages Elasticsearch to analyze and process news articles.
 The application includes services for keyword frequency analysis, sentiment analysis, and data retrieval from Elasticsearch.